How do I update my model? On the resilience of Predictive Process Monitoring models to change: Empirical Evaluation

 The second \ds, originally provided for the BPI Challenge 2012, contains the execution history of a loan application process in a Dutch financial institution.
 It is composed of 4,685 cases and 186,693 events referring to 36 different activities.
 Each case in this log records the events related to a particular loan application.
+For instance, the first labelling ($\phi_{21}$), for this dataset, is such that the positive traces are all the ones in which event \act{Accept\ Loan\ Application} occurs.

 The third \ds, originally provided for the BPI Challenge 2015, concerns the application process for construction permits in five Dutch municipalities.
-We consider the first log, which is composed of 1,199 cases and 52,217 events referring to 398 different activities.
+We consider the log pertaining to the first municipality, which is composed of 1,199 cases and 52,217 events referring to 398 different activities.

-The fourth \ds, originally provided for the BPI Challenge 2018, concerns an event log from the European Agricultural Guarantee Fund, and in particular applications for EU direct payments for German farmers from the European Agricultural Guarantee Fund.
-Depending on the document types different branches of the workflow are performed.
-The event log is composed of 28,999 cases and 1,646,230 events referring to 40 different activities.
+The fourth \ds, originally provided for the BPI Challenge 2018, concerns an event log from the European Agricultural Guarantee Fund pertaining to an application process for EU direct payments for German farmers from the European Agricultural Guarantee Fund.
+Depending on the document types, different branches of the workflow are performed.
+The event log used in this evaluation is composed of 29,302 cases and 1,661,656 events referring to 40 different activities.